-Here is where reading books, going to cultural events, after school activities are all SO important.
+Here is where reading books, going to cultural events, after-school activities are all SO important.
 Representation matters so when choosing books, toys, movies, etc., we actively seek out biracial characters that look like my daughters.
 We do this so our children are not forced to “choose a side”.
-I want my daughters to see role models, book characters, classmates, after school activity groups look like them.
+I want my daughters to see role models, book characters, and classmates who look like them.
 My girls are mixed, so are their dolls.

 Getting Help from Mixed Families in Hollywood

 Thanks to one of my favorite television shows of all time, the I Love Lucy show, interracial couples were first shown in Hollywood.
-Now they are commonplace in television (Modern Family, Parenthood, Parks and Recreation, etc.) The I Love Lucy show was ground breaking for many reasons.
-One being the premise of a normal married couple who happened to be interracial.
+Now they are commonplace in television (Modern Family, Parenthood, Parks and Recreation, etc.) The I Love Lucy show was groundbreaking for many reasons.
+First, the premise of a normal married couple who happened to be interracial.
 They went to work, argued over dinner, got into predicaments that made us all laugh, but they also navigated through struggles due to their race.

 For example, Lucy didn’t want Ricky teaching their child “a poor English accent”.
 They talked about the difficult issues their particular marriage experienced, even though it was uncomfortable.
 But then they went back to normal day-to-day issues like all married couples do.
 I cannot wait for the day when “diverse books” are not a niche, but marketed to the mainstream audience.